3 Reasons to Avoid Self-Storage Units for Business Records

 expertise on record retention and management.
 Our record retention experts can consult with you to create a customized record retention schedule that complies with industry regulations.
 Because we’re a comprehensive document management provider, we can also scan your documents if requested and offer secure document shredding.
 The longer you leave inactive records in a self-storage unit, the more vulnerable they become to damage and theft – not to mention the money you’re wasting holding on to outdated information.

-Whether you’re considering a self-storage unit for your records or are currently utilizing self-storage and are concerned with security and cost, Record Storage Systems offers cost-effective and secure offsite document storage at our record center in Charlotte NC.
+Whether you’re considering a self-storage unit for your records or are currently utilizing self-storage and are concerned with security and cost, Record Storage Systems offers cost-effective and secure offsite document storage in Charlotte, NC.
 As a professional records management provider, we offer storage, scanning, shredding, and record retention management.
 Your records will be organized and protected from creation to destruction and everything in between.
 For more information, call us at 704-588-2820.